-Welcome to the July 2020 Public Comment Version of The Sedona Conference Commentary on ESI Evidence & Admissibility, Second Edition, a project of the Sedona Conference Working Group on Electronic Document Retention and Production (WG1).
-This is one of a series of Working Group commentaries published by The Sedona Conference, a 501(c)(3) research and educational institute dedicated to the advanced study of law and policy in the areas of antitrust law, complex litigation, and intellectual property rights.
+Welcome to the final, October 2020, version of The Sedona Conference Commentary on ESI Evidence & Admissibility, Second Edition, a project of the Sedona Conference Working Group 1 on Electronic Document Retention and Production (WG1).
+This is one of a series of Working Group commentaries published by The Sedona Conference, a 501(c)(3) research and educational institute dedicated to the advanced study of law and policy in the areas of antitrust law, complex litigation, intellectual property rights, and data security and privacy law.
 The mission of The Sedona Conference is to move the law forward in a reasoned and just way.

 This is the second iteration of The Sedona Conference Commentary on ESI Evidence & Admissibility.
 The first edition was published in March 2008 to address a concern at that time about whether and how electronically stored information (ESI), once produced, can actually be authenticated and used as evidence at trial or in motion practice.
 The 2008 edition provided a framework, practical guidance, and a checklist for authenticating ESI and getting it admitted into evidence.
-That commentary focused primarily on the applicability and application of the Federal Rules of Evidence (FRE) and case law to the existing data sources at that time, as well as addressing the potential issues and pitfalls for data sources that were looming on the horizon.
-Much has changed in the past 12 years.
+That 2008 Commentary focused primarily on the applicability and application of the Federal Rules of Evidence and case law to the existing data sources at that time, as well as addressing the potential issues and pit-falls for data sources that were looming on the horizon.
+Much has changed in the past 12 years, and this second edition reflects those changes.

 In 2017 and 2019, the Federal Rules of Evidence were amended.
-In contrast to the fanfare accompanying the changes to the Federal Rules of Civil Procedure in 2006 and 2015, little attention was paid to the 2017 changes to FRE 803(16), 807, and 902(13) and (14).
+In contrast to the fanfare accompanying the changes to the Federal Rules of Civil Procedure in 2006 and 2015, little attention was paid to the 2017 changes to Federal Rules of Evidence 803(16), 807, and 902(13) and (14).
 Those changes are significant and intended to influence how parties manage ESI.
 For example, the changes to Rule 803(16) address authentication of digital information that has been stored for more than 20 years, eliminating the concern that factual assertions made in massive volumes of ESI will be admissible for the truth simply because of their age.
 The concurrent addition of new subsections (13) and (14) to Rule 902 provide for streamlined authentication of ESI and potentially eliminate the need to call a witness at trial to authenticate the evidence.
+As we note at the end of this Commentary, future developments in the law and ever-changing land-scape of technology may warrant another iteration.

 An update to the 2008 edition of the Commentary on ESI Evidence & Admissibility was a topic of dialogue at the WG1 2018 Annual and 2019 Midyear meetings, and drafts of this Commentary were circulated for member comment at the 2019 Midyear Meeting and again in early 2020.
-This second edition reflects the 2017 and 2019 changes to the Federal Rules of Evidence and how those changes and the remaining rules apply to the ever-changing landscape of technology.
-As we note at the end of this Commentary, future developments in the law and technology may warrant another iteration.
-Your comments and suggestions regarding future versions may be sent to comments@sedonaconference.org.
+This second edition was published for public comment in July 2020.
+Where appropriate, the comments received during the public-comment period have been incorporated into this final version of the Commentary.
 The Sedona Conference acknowledges the efforts of Editors-in-Chief and Steering Committee Liaisons Kevin F. Brady, Philip Favro, and Heather Kolasinsky, who were invaluable in driving this project forward.
-We also thank Drafting Team members Carey Busen, Del Kolde, Jonathan Le, Gita Radhakrishna, Kristin Walinksi, and Martin Wolf, as well as The Honorable Ralph Artigliere (ret.), the Honorable Thomas Vanaskie (ret.), and The Honorable Paul Grimm for their efforts and commitments in time and attention to this project.
+We also thank Drafting Team members Carey Busen, Holly Dyer, Del Kolde, Jonathan Le, Gita Radhakrishna, Kristin Walinksi, and Martin Wolf, as well as The Honorable Ralph Artigliere (ret.), The Honorable Thomas Vanaskie (ret.), and The Honorable Paul Grimm for their efforts and commitments in time and attention to this project.